 - Emotional wellness.
 Try rewarding participation in resilience training, stress management, sleep quality programs, or meditation courses.

 - Social connections.
-Reward people for setting up coffee chats, participating in community service, or organizing virtual happy hours that foster these all-important workplace social connections.
+Reward people for setting up coffee chats, participating in community service, or organizing virtual happy hours that foster workplace social connections.
 This is especially key now as we adjust to a hybrid work style.

 - Financial wellness.
 If you have financial wellness offerings, consider rewarding employees who take advantage of things like debt counseling, student loan consolidation, or financial education courses.